 It’s not hard to see the benefits of earned media.
 Earned media (also known as user-generated content) refers to anything that the public has shared simply because they love your brand, including selfies at your destination, social media mentions, social media shares, reviews, ratings, user recommendations, word of mouth, and more.

-Plenty of hotels, resorts, tourist boards, etc., take advantage of earned media, but market leaders optimize the value of these assets by closely monitoring metrics and then promoting the most effective ones.
+Plenty of destinations take advantage of earned media, but market leaders optimize the value of these assets by closely monitoring metrics and then promoting the most effective ones.

 How Do I Know What to Measure?